-Attendance Attendance is mandatory for successful completion of this course.
+Attendance is mandatory for successful completion of this course.
 Even a moderate number of absences may seriously jeopardize your ability to learn the material and pass the course.
 Because much of our work will build on material previously completed and will include team and group interaction, you should make every effort to attend class and be on time.
 Students must be in the classroom for the entire time in order to receive full credit for attendance.
 Your attendance is expected and will be documented.
 Department policy is that up to three hours of absence will receive no penalty.
 This translates into three absences for the MWF class and two absences for the TuTh class (i.e., one full week for both).
-Plan this time carefully, because any absence beyond the three hours will result in an X-percentage-point deduction from your end-of-semester grade. [.]
+Plan this time carefully, because any absence beyond the three hours will result in an X-percentagepoint deduction from your end-of-semester grade.
+[Replace X with what you feel comfortable with and, as a reasonable instructor, can support and defend.]

-Class activities and assignments (quizzes and exercises) cannot be made up. [.]
+Class activities and assignments (quizzes and exercises) cannot be made up.
+[State your own make-up and late work policy here in clear terms.]